Today there are more than 120,000 men, women and children on the national organ transplantation waiting list.

 In fact, according to the American Osteopathic Association, each donor can potentially save and enhance up to 50 lives and take eight people off the national donor waiting list.

-"Americans’ attitudes about organ and tissue donation are changing, but we still have a long way to go," sys Wayne J. Reynolds, DO, an osteopathic physician in Hayes, Va.
+"Americans’ attitudes about organ and tissue donation are changing, but we still have a long way to go," sys Wayne J. Reynolds, DO, an osteopathic physician in Hayes, Virginia.

 To express your wishes to become a donor, indicate your intent to donate on your driver’s license and carry an organ donor card with you at all times.
 Most importantly, be sure your family and loved ones are aware of your intent to be a donor.